anpefi/anpefi.source/content/publication/2005.Fernandez/index.md

 +++
-title = "Genetic Differentiation and Estimation of Effective Population Size and Migration Rates in Two Sympatric Ecotypes of the Marine Snail Littorina saxatilis" date = "2005-04-20" doi = "10.1093/jhered/esi064"
+title = "Genetic Differentiation and Estimation of Effective Population Size and Migration Rates in Two Sympatric Ecotypes of the Marine Snail *Littorina saxatilis*" date = "2005-04-20" doi = "10.1093/jhered/esi064"